 Instructions for Authors

-Authors should submit their manuscripts online using the online electronic submission system ‘Scripture’ developed for this journal by IORG.
-Please Click on links below if you are ready to Submit your article.
+Authors should submit their manuscripts online using the online electronic submission system ‘Scripture’ developed for this journal by the Indian Orthopaedic Research Group (IORG).
+Please click on the links below if you are ready to submit your article.

 Already have a Username/Password for Scripture?

 All manuscripts are to be submitted via the Journal submission software ‘Scripture’ on the website.
 Any other query regarding article formatting for the submission process can also be mailed to Contact Asian Journal of Arthroscopy (AJA).

 The entire contents of the Asian Journal of Arthroscopy are protected under India and international copyrights.
 However, the Journal grants to all users a free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, perform and display the work publicly and to make and distribute derivative works in any digital medium for any reasonable non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
 The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Non-Commercial-Share Alike 4.0 International Public License. https://creativecommons.org/licenses/by-nc-sa/4.0/

 Creative Commons/licenses/by-nc-sa/4.0/ is in use from January 2021.

 Manuscripts are judged on the interest and importance of the topic, intellectual and scientific strength, clarity of presentation and relevance to Asian Journal of Arthroscopy readers.